 The meeting will be held at the University Centre in the Student Support Hub at XXX (give at least three working days activity).
 If you are unable to attend in-person but can join online, or need to change the date of the meeting, please let me know when you are available.
 If you do not attend the meeting, it may go ahead without you.
+Likewise, please note that you will only be permitted to postpone/reschedule the meeting once and I ask that you give me 24-hours notice if you do need to postpone/reschedule

-Following the Support to Study Meeting, we will write to you with the action plan.
+Following the Significant Concerns Support Meeting, we will write to you with the action plan and a review meeting will be scheduled during the Significant Concerns Support meeting as a follow up.
 Your engagement in the action plan will be monitored by the programme team and/or HE Wellbeing team.
 Failure to comply with the action may result in an escalation of the Support and Wellbeing Review policy.